n8n-io/n8n-docs/docs/doc2/table-extraction/index.md

 1\.
 Login to your account with the Email and Password that you were given.

 2\.
-On Dashboard, import any document
+At your Dashboard, proceed to import any document

 3\.
 Click on the document to Open